Photographer / Storyteller / Husband

 Anita & I are now married.
-We live in the North of England, in a small rural village close to Liverpool, with our sons Patrick and Joseph.
+We live in in a small rural village close to Liverpool, with our sons Patrick and Joseph.
 We have a cat called Poppy.
 Most of our holidays and free time is spent in the West of Ireland.
 It is our spiritual home, and I am happiest when running into the ocean, the waves at my feet, contemplating the next story, the next couple I will meet, and the images we will create.

 Florist / Creative / Wife

 Anita is very much at the heart of my work.
 She sets the calming tone and offers a unique element of creativity, as well as an eye that picks out the most humble, but spectacular of locations.